Durga-Kondaveeti/image-scene-recognition-sift/README.md

    - Uses CLIP text prompts like `"a photo of a dog"` for each class

 > Note: This system **does not generate images**.
 It retrieves and ranks from a fixed image database.
+> > **Note on image quality:** In this project we use a small CIFAR-10 subset for fast experiments.
+CIFAR-10 images are **32×32 pixels**, so when they are upscaled for visualization they can look blurry or blocky.
+The system is still performing retrieval/classification correctly; the blur is a dataset resolution limitation.
+For clearer results, we can switch to higher-resolution datasets (e.g., COCO/Flickr).

 ---